paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 ![Wacom Tablet Properties screen showing Mapping options](img/Tabarea.png "Interface for changing tablet area on Wacom devices")

-You will need to consult your tablet's manufacturer to find out how to set your tablet area for your particular peripheral.
+You will need to consult your tablet's manufacturer page to find out how to set your tablet area for your particular peripheral.

 All osu! branded tablets support raw input by default, and may have their sensitivity easily adjusted on the fly by using the raw input option in-game and using the mouse sensitivity slider.
+Unfortunately,<!--as of ____,--> osu! branded tablets are no longer being officially sold or manufactured.

 #### My song list keeps scrolling!